 Being able to see the actors deliver their lines had some unexpected perks that took this performance beyond a radio play and into a theatre piece.
 Our hero, Bullet, (a square-jawed Stefan Taylor looking like he’s just stepped off a Marvel comic) effectively handled the traditional hero role as well as Bullet’s darker mindset as his enemies gained the upper hand in the fight for Settlement City.
 Chief villain Dostoyana Ursine (Andi Snelling) is given abundant pathological rage and loathing and very nearly steals the show.
 Clearly not about to be limited by the radio play format, Snelling contorted her face to show disdain and malevolence, and made her fellow actors call on superhuman reserves of stoicism to avoid laughing.
 Nicholas Barker-Pendree showed flair as Ursine’s jaded but scheming right-hand The Critic, and appealing nuttiness as Bullet’s foe Prospero, the dark magician.

 As the audience has walked in on one episode of the Bullet saga, it was necessary to give some back-story on the relationships between characters.
-In some cases this was efficiently given – the scene between Prospero and Bullet was an excellent example of this – however the hints of Bullet’s history with characters Skyhook and Dr Meredith Blyte could use some development, particularly in the latter case."For an entertaining night out Bullet scores a bullseye"
+In some cases this was efficiently given – the scene between Prospero and Bullet was an excellent example of this – however the hints of Bullet’s history with characters Skyhook and Dr Meredith Blyte could use some development, particularly in the latter case.

 The performers and sound effects were synchronized at almost every cue, itself an impressive achievement.